shaharelys/PlantDeseaseClassification/README.md

 - The architecture is structured to have multiple neural networks - one initial network for classifying the plant image into its type and then subsequent networks, each specific to a plant type, that further classify the image into disease categories or a healthy class.

 - The plant classification model utilizes the pre-trained ResNet50 model from PyTorch's torchvision module.
-ResNet50 was chosen due to its excellent performance in handling images, which is central to our project.
+The ResNet50 model has been widely used for image processing tasks due to its robust performance.

 ## Requirements